galopago/CJMCU-25504-MODULE/README.md

 ![MODULE](/assets/img/CJMCU-25504-PINOUT.svg)

-In this module the voltaje divider made of ROC1 and ROC2 are not connected to VOC_SAMP pin.
+In this module the voltage divider made of ROC1 and ROC2 is not connected to VOC_SAMP pin.
 Instead the middle point of the divider and VOC_SAMP signals are routed to header pins.
 MPPT could be enabled or disabled externally.

 ## Module resistor values
 En las siguientes tablas se expone los valores que trae el modulo de fabrica.
 Estos valores coinciden exactamente con los del ejemplo presentado en la hoja de datos del componente.